 Safe Streets Evaluation Program

-The SFMTA is committed to understanding, evaluating and reporting on how projects affect neighborhoods.
-This work, through the the Safe Streets Evaluation Program, further bolsters the city and agency's committment in achieving safer streets for all.
+The SFMTA is working towards achieving Vision Zero, an initiative to prioritize street safety and eliminate traffic deaths in San Francisco.
+To meet this goal, the City needs to track progress and measure project performance.
+This work, through the Safe Streets Evaluation Program, further bolsters the city and agency's commitment in achieving safer streets for all.

-Specifically, Safe Streets evaluations seek to accomplish the following:
+Specifically, the Safe Streets Evaluation Program seeks to accomplish the following:

 Inform opportunities to refine a project’s design.